shikhar2817/Note-App/README.md

 # Note-App

-This is a Node JS project , a Note application.
+This is build with Node JS , a Note application.
 Functions :
   Adding Note
   Removing Note